MaksaPN/angular-webpack-seed/README.md

   2. Using resources (.html, .css, .jpg, .ico etc.)
   3. Separated vendor, polyfills and app files.
   4. Compiling and minifying resources for production, with hashed filenames and source maps.
+  5. Manifest json file support to allow for caching of unchanged files when building.
 5. Using ng2-translate to setup internationalization.

 # Running the app